Frequently Asked Questions

 Is lunch provided for my student?

-No; students bring a sack lunch and snacks (optional) each class day.
+No; students bring their own sack lunch and snacks (optional) each class day.
 Lunch and break supervision is provided by Star staff and scheduled parent volunteers.
-However, there are several pot luck lunches organized by parents throughout the year.
+There are several potluck lunches organized by parents throughout the year for all grades.
+6th-8th graders get to enjoy “Lunch Club” a few times during the year where they get to sign up to purchase a fast food lunch (Panda Express, Chipotle, etc.) that is delivered to campus.

 How do I contact my student on a class day in the event of an emergency?